-Wilde Applause proudly specialises in the creation and delivery of unique, interdisciplinary performing arts and entertainment to both the cultural and corporate sectors.
+Wilde Applause proudly specialises in the creation and delivery of unique, interdisciplinary performing arts and entertainment to the cultural/ community, education and corporate sectors.

 Established by Allie Wilde in 2008, Wilde Applause produces new works, promotes existing works, manages artists and collaborates with presenters, agents, managers, councils, festivals, production companies and event managers locally, nationally and internationally.
 We are deeply committed to promoting Art and Culture in society and to directly engaging with a diverse range of audiences.

 In addition to promoting and presenting performance works we offer a vast range of community based projects, workshops and artist in residence programs and offer fun, highly effective corporate team development activities and performances.

 Over the last ten years, our work has been enjoyed by many thousands of geographically and demographically diverse audience members.
 We care about integrity, honesty, attention to detail, authenticity, accessibility and quality.
 Our deep passion for the arts and the collaborative process means that Wilde Applause produces art and arts programs that:

 - Are tailored for your particular event, school, business or venue

 - Entertain and Enthuse